giantswarm/docs/src/content/getting-started/create-workload-cluster/index.md

 Make sure to replace the relevant fields to fit your own VCD environment.

-This will install the relevant Helm charts [cluster-cloud-director](https://github.com/giantswarm/cluster-cloud-director) and [default-apps-cloud-director](https://github.com/giantswarm/default-apps-cloud-director) (bundle of default apps):
+This will install the relevant Helm charts [cluster-cloud-director](https://github.com/giantswarm/cluster-cloud-director) and [default-apps-cloud-director](https://github.com/giantswarm/default-apps-cloud-director) (bundle of default apps).

 {{< /tab >}}
 {{< tab id="cluster-capv" for-impl="capv">}}